The loss of a limb, whether through amputation or congenital limb absence, can have a devastating impact and will change people’s lives.

 - Signpost you to the appropriate support and information to which you are entitled.

-If you’re close to Glasgow, Dundee, Edinburgh, Aberdeen, Ayr, Fife or Leeds we have a number of Clubs you can come along to.
+If you’re close to Glasgow, Dundee, Edinburgh, Aberdeen, Ayr, Fife, Leeds or Inverness, we have a number of Clubs you can come along to.
 FYF cover the cost of these.
-We also have plans to branch up into Inverness in the near future, details of this will be on our facebook page and website soon.
 We do have plans to expand into other areas and will make an announcement when this becomes possible.

-There are ways you can benefit from our support even if you’re out with one of our club areas.
-We have a Facebook group called No LIMBits, which is where our Troopers can ‘meet’ to ask/answer questions about prosthetics, treatments, etc as well as sharing stories and information.
-We also have Messenger chat groups for Troopers in Dundee, Edinburgh, Aberdeen, Ayrshire and a new Inverness group, which enables these Troopers to chat and potentially meet up.
-We plan to start more of these chat groups in other areas in the future.
+There are ways you can benefit from our support even if you’re outwith one of our club areas.
+We have a Facebook group called No LIMBits, which is where our Troopers can ‘meet’ to ask/answer questions about prosthetics, treatments etc as well as sharing stories and information.
+We also have Facebook chat groups for Troopers in all of our areas, which enables these Troopers to chat and potentially meet up.

-Because of Cor, Finding Your Feet now has a whole team of staff, many of whom are amputees themselves, so there is always someone you can talk to who has experienced limb-loss, but who has come back stronger.
+We now have a whole team of staff, many of whom are amputees themselves, so there is always someone you can talk to who has experienced limb-loss, and who has come back stronger.
 It means we understand the challenges, emotions, and turmoil that you and your family face following limb-loss and the importance of having a support network behind you.
 We are that support network!

 Please get in touch if you’re looking for support of any kind.
 Fill in the online form, e-mail us at [email protected] or just pick up the phone and leave us a message on 0141 258 4868, and one of the team will get back to you ASAP.